tobilg/marathon-event-proxy/README.md

 Marathon by default doesn't have this capability (yet), but there's an [issue](https://github.com/mesosphere/marathon/issues/4637) on this topic.

+## Status

+This project is considered as proof-of-concept, and `alpha` quality.

 ## Configuration

 Environment variables can be used to configure the application: